bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # start date of &lt;bes action&gt; : date

-Returns the starting &amp;lt;date&amp;gt; for the specified action.
+Returns the starting &lt;date&lt; for the specified action.
 Along with the end date, this defines the allowed time range for execution of the action.

 # start flag of &lt;bes action&gt; : boolean